andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

 NEVER run `php composer.phar update` on your production server.

 ### Step 3: Configure Environments

-Laravel 4 will load configuration files depending on your environment.
-Basset will also build collections depending on this environment setting.

 Open ***bootstrap/start.php*** and edit the following lines to match your settings.
 You want to be using your machine name in Windows and your hostname in OS X and Linux (type `hostname` in terminal).
 Using the machine name will allow the `php artisan` command to use the right configuration files as well.